qaqcatz/adclib/README.md

 ```

 HttpForward: forward tcp: HttpForwardPort tcp:guestPort, then forward the http request serially.
 An avd can only have one forwarding port.
-If there are multiple guest ports, you should implement port forwarding inside the emulator yourself.
+If there are multiple guest ports, you should implement port forwarding inside the device yourself.

-- guestPort. guest port inside the emulator
+- guestPort. guest port inside the device
 - method, request method, only support GET and POST.
 - paramUrl, e.g. (no '/')hello?param1=1&param2=2
 - jsonData, GET: nil, POST: content in json format